MAKING A FIRST IMPRESSION

 Don’t let this list overwhelm you.
 Enlist some friends and family or hire some professionals for cleaning and lawn service.
-Own way too much stuff, but can’t commit to purge?
+Own way too much stuff, but can’t commit to purging?
 Rent a storage unit to hold the extra furniture you won’t need until your move.

 SELLER’S BEWARE… THE MOST COMMON ITEMS FOUND IN AN INSPECTION REPORT.

 Here are some of the most common items that buyers ask to be repaired:

 Window screens missing or can’t find the extras in the house